An Overlooked Lifestyle That Inspires Success

 In my case, having a wife and two children in my early twenties, it was the fear of not being able to physically protect my family that seemed to present itself quite often.
 Before I had a family, it was only my own neck that I had to worry about.
 Now I found it increasingly stressful when out in public with my family.
 The need to be able protect them from danger was even more powerful than the need to protect myself.
 It was at this point that I began to research local Martial Arts schools.
 My thought was that in addition to learning self-defense, I would also be staying in shape and burning away the stresses of everyday life.

 Sometimes it is that unexpected experience in life that ends up having the biggest impact.
 After training in the Martial Arts for a period of time I began to realize that there were many other benefits.
-It is these other benefits that were completely unknown to me and therefore overlooked for some many years.
+It is these other benefits that were completely unknown to me and therefore overlooked for so many years.
 Martial Arts was certainly more than just punching and kicking.
 When given quality instruction and foundational guidance, the training emphasizes balancing of the mind, body, and spirit.
 It also promotes gratitude, satisfaction, respect, and humbleness as you achieve your goals.
 When taken seriously, you naturally begin to apply personal discipline to your life every single day in the quest for this mental, physical, and spiritual balance.
 It is a never-ending journey since there are always forces (both internal and external) that try to throw us out of balance as humans.
 It is this discipline and indomitable spirit that makes being a Martial Artist a lifestyle.

 Time to look in the mirror and be brutally honest with yourself.
 How many underlying fears do you possess today?
 You may have others that I didn’t mention depending upon your upbringing, a traumatic experience, or even your culture.
 Really think about it.
 Is it possible that your underlying fears could be holding you back?
 If you answer yes, you may fit the personality profile of a person that would be transformed by living the lifestyle of a Martial Artist.